Leon Milo

-Leon Milo (December 10, 1956 - August 31, 2014) is an American composer, percussionist and sound artist.
+Leon Milo (December 10, 1956 - August 31, 2014) was an American composer, percussionist and sound artist.

 He is known for music and sonic environments in which instruments, electronics, natural sounds and synthesis are unified.
 His music is internationally recognized.

 Biography

 Early years

 Growing up in the Hollywood Hills, Milo had access to the most important artists on the west coast.
 In his teens, he studied with the renowned drummers Bill Douglass, Charles Flores and Joe Porcaro.
 At 15 years old, he began studying timpani and orchestral percussion with William Kraft, who introduced him to the classical orchestral repertoire and contemporary music.
 Milo went on to study with Kraft’s own teacher, Saul Goodman, at the Juilliard School.

 New York

 In 1975, Milo was accepted into the Juilliard School to study timpani and percussion with Saul Goodman and Elden C. “Buster” Bailey.
 At the same time and also at Juilliard, he began studying composition and contemporary music analysis with Stanley Wolfe, who encouraged him while writing his first pieces.

 Between 1975 and 1981 he worked in numerous orchestras and ensembles at Juilliard and as a freelance percussionist in New York City and outlying areas.
 He was percussionist and timpanist in the Greenwich Symphony Orchestra during these years.

 At Juilliard, he worked with conductors such as Sixten Ehrling, Leonard Bernstein, Georg Solti, Herbert von Karajan, Pierre Boulez and Myung-Whun Chung.

 Milo also performed at places like The Kitchen, presenting early minimal, improvised and aleatoric contemporary music.
 Attending workshops in the dance studio of Merce Cunningham he was influenced by the ideas of Cunningham and John Cage.

 Milo received his Master of Music Degree from Juilliard School in 1980.